Skip to Main Content

 eJournals via BrowZine - browse the ejournal collection

-We hold over 1000 e-journals in our online collection.
-Journal articles can be searched for via the Knowledge and Library Hub Search, but if you have a number of journals that you look at regularly we reccommend using the BrowZine platform.
+If you have a number of journals that you look at regularly we recommend using the BrowZine platform.

 2. Select 'Barts Health' as your library.